-- Earn a cumulative grade point average no less than 2.5 at the completion of no less than two semesters of college coursework.
+- Earn a cumulative grade point average no less than 2.5 at the completion of the last two semesters of college coursework.

 - Completion of 100 hours of satisfactory clinical observation under the supervision of the university's athletic training staff.

 - Complete an admission interview.